 "More than 90 percent of the students that participate in the choral program are not music majors,” he said.
 "I know for some students, the choir is literally what got them through their education.
 When a major course was really coming down on them hard, they were able to come over here and sing for an hour a day."

 Davies believes having a safe haven where students can immerse themselves in an art they love, even if it's not what they're primarily studying, is a benefit of a liberal arts education.

 "That's the general thing about liberal arts — you come in contact with a wide base of things," he said.
 "You are required to investigate so many areas, and place the pin down on that thing you love."

 Although Davies is moving on from Cal Poly, he will continue to serve as the musical director and conductor of the San Luis Obispo Master Chorale, a community ensemble that performs major works for chorus and orchestra.

-Davies' final concert will be June 11 at 2 p.m. in Harmon Hall of the Performing Arts Center on Cal Poly's campus.
-The concert will include important milestones in Davies' tenure at the university.
-Participants in the program will include current students, alumni and faculty.
+Davies' final concert was on June 11 at 2 p.m. in Harmon Hall of the Performing Arts Center on Cal Poly's campus.
+The concert included important milestones in Davies' tenure at the university.
+Participants in the program included current students, alumni and faculty.

-As Davies reaches his final days at the university, he has reflected on what made his time at Cal Poly so meaningful: the students.
+As Davies reached his final days at the university, he reflected on what made his time at Cal Poly so meaningful: the students.

 "The opportunity to be here on this campus with bright students, who really care for one another and care for the university, has truly made a difference in my life."